ahbreck/Chicago_BI/README.md

 ### Environment files and examples

-The tracked example files show the required keys while keeping real secrets out of Git:
+The tracked example files show the required environment variables and suggested defaults while keeping secrets out of Git (like the geocoding API key):

 - Use `src/docker/.env.docker.example` as the template for Docker runs.
 Copy it to `src/docker/.env.docker` and fill in your values: